SherG/tester1/site/content/post/baby-boomer-fitness.md

 Research periodicals publish work by academic exercise physiologists, a group whose bias is, in general, toward focusing on research devoted to so called “aerobic” exercise.
 I’ll explain later why I place “aerobic” exercise in scare quotes.

 Those who populate our exercise physiology departments tend to favor endurance type activities and are generally suspicious of the benefits of resistance training and of the muscular jocks who espouse the virtues of this type of exercise.

 The reasons why this is so involve a bit of historical serendipity that would take us a bit far afield here.

 One cause, however, is cultural.
 By this I mean the emphasis that our culture places on the internal qualities of a person.
 They say you cannot judge a book by its cover and to look for the good inside everyone.

 Similarly, most voices in exercise physiology claim that what really counts is “good health” by which they mean good internal indicators of health, such as a healthy cholesterol level, a healthy blood pressure, a strong heart, etc.

+> There is no effect without a cause.

 While it is true that you can’t always judge a book by its cover, I submit that this is a false dichotomy, yet another variant of the popular dichotomy between mind and body.